 HOW TO ACHIEVE DISCIPLINED THINKING

 Knowing yourself is the first step to being a disciplined thinker; you must know what your strengths and weaknesses are.
-If you don’t, you will do some things pleasant to your eyes but aberration to society.
+If you don’t, you will do some things pleasant to your eyes but an aberration to society.
 When you realize your strengths and weaknesses, you will discipline that weakness you have and take it over before it starts to dictate your thoughts.

 Stay clear of temptations:

 To become a disciplined thinker, you don’t test your strength by having your weakness surround you.
 Remove anything that can distract you from being disciplined.
 When you do this, you have a conducive environment for development, and you will be able to focus.
 Do you know the reason why some scientists and great philosophers go to quiet places to think and examine situations?
 It is to keep them focused.

 Disciplined thinking aims to tailor our decisions to make the right and best choices to complete our tasks more manageable.
 When you don’t set goals (I mean goals that are feasible, not unreasonable ones), you can think of ways you can achieve them.

 After setting up goals, the next thing to do is develop strategies for achieving them.
 One thing is to set goals, and another thing is to create plans that will lead you to achieve them.
 Disciplined thinking will help cut off all the irrelevancies in this plan.